keithrozario/pycon_aws/talk.md

-# Intro to Serverless - 5minutes
+# Intro to Serverless - 5 minutes

 Use the slide from serverless meetup...

-# Quick API demo - 5 minutes
+# Quick API demo - 10 minutes

 [bare_minimum](code_samples/01. bare_minimum)